 Lockdown could not have gone on forever says NITI Aayog member

-New Delhi, May 23: The lockdown was meant for a purpose and we have achieved to a large extent, said Dr. V K Paul, member of the NITI Aayog.
+New Delhi, May 23: The lockdown was meant for a purpose and we have achieved to a large extent, said Dr V K Paul, member of the NITI Aayog.

-He further said that a lockdown cannot go on for ever, while adding that it did allow us to avoid an exponential rise in cases and line up our resources to tackle the pandemic in a much better way.
+He further said that a lockdown cannot go on forever while adding that it did allow us to avoid an exponential rise in cases and line up our resources to tackle the pandemic in a much better way.

 The government on Friday said that the studies show that if the lockdown had not been imposed, India would have reported lakhs of cases and many deaths.
-Scientists said that about 15.9 lakh cases and 51,000 deaths ave been averted.
+Scientists said that about 15.9 lakh cases and 51,000 deaths have been averted.

 Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases